dmitrymalakhov/react-bullet-holes/README.md

 # react-bullet-holes

 Awesome ErrorBoundary.
 Show errors of React components where they occurred.
+Based on componentDidCatch from React 16.

 ![react-bullet-holes](docs/demo.gif)